Abundant Buses: A game based around the concept of factors and abundant numbers.

 True or False?: An activity designed to address common misconceptions.

-Word Search: Create your own mathematical word search very easily.
+Word Search: Create your own mathematical word search for the whole class to enjoy.

 Comment recorded on the 1 February 'Starter of the Day' page by Terry Shaw, Beaulieu Convent School: